NASA's Mars helicopter Ingenuity: What you need to know before its first flight

 NASA's wheeled rovers have revealed an incredible amount about Mars.
-From learning about the planet's wet history and discovering the chemistry of its soil and the puzzling presence of methane in its atmosphere, the rolling robots have been indispensable in painting a picture of one of Earth's closest neighbors.
-They are remarkable, but they can't cover a lot of ground -- slow movement is critical to prevent them from tumbling over a cliff or colliding with a rock.
+From learning about the planet's wet history, the chemistry of its soil and the puzzling presence of methane in its atmosphere, the rolling robots have been indispensable in painting a picture of one of Earth's closest neighbors.
+But they can't cover a lot of ground -- slow movement is critical to prevent them from tumbling over a cliff or colliding with a rock.

 But imagine if they could fly.